Château Reynon - Cadillac Côtes de Bordeaux rouge 2021

 About the estate:

-"Reynon's reds have come a long way and, thanks to their silky texture, now rank among the best in the Cadillac Côtes de Bordeaux appellation..."
+"Reynon's reds have improved significantly and, thanks to their silky texture, now rank among the best of the Cadillac Côtes de Bordeaux appellation..."

 James Suckling